-Farm A Farm B Cau ise Water is lost to evaporation from the system.
-Effe ect The water table stays at the same level over time.
+Farm A Farm B Cause Water is constantly recycled in the system.
+Water is lost to evaporation from the system.
+Effect The water table stays at the same level over time.
 The water table drops over time.

-Extended-Response Item
+Extended-ResponseItem

 In Louisiana, fresh water flows among rivers and streams on the surface and aquifers below the surface.
 Using too much groundwater from an aquifer can change these flows.
 This can lead to many problems, including: